AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/make-an-existing-free-form-landing-page-template-mobile-compatible.md

 ## ¿Qué hace compatible una plantilla con dispositivos móviles? {#what-makes-a-template-mobile-compatible}

-¡buenas preguntas!
+¡Grandes preguntas!
 La plantilla debe tener las etiquetas siguientes:

 `<pre data-theme="Confluence">Must have <!DOCTYPE HTML> Must have a <HEAD> element Must have a <TITLE> in the <HEAD> element Must have <META CHARSET="UTF-8"> within the <HEAD> element Must have a <BODY> element that contains one (and only one) <DIV class="mktoContent"></DIV></pre>`